-The Amendments Will Have a Significant Impact on Creditors, including Secured Creditors
+The Bankruptcy Rule Amendments Will Have a Significant Impact on Creditors, Including Secured Creditors

-In this bulletin, we provide a brief summary of the many amendments to the Federal Rules of Bankruptcy Procedure (“FRBP”) that will take effect on December 1, 2017 (unless Congress passes legislation to the contrary, which is unlikely).
+In this bulletin, we provide a brief summary of the many amendments to the Federal Rules of Bankruptcy Procedure (“FRBP”) that took effect on December 1, 2017.
 These amended rules will have a significant impact on the rights of creditors and should be examined carefully.

 Rule 2002 – Amendment Shortens Notice of Time to Object to Confirmation of a Chapter 13 Plan

-FRBP 2002 currently requires that creditors be provided with at least twenty-eight (28) days notice of the deadline to file an objection to confirmation of a Chapter 13 plan.
-The amendment will reduce the amount of notice by seven (7) days to twenty-one (21) days.
+FRBP 2002 formerly required that creditors be provided with at least twenty-eight (28) days notice of the deadline to file an objection to confirmation of a Chapter 13 plan.
+The amendment reduces the amount of notice by seven (7) days to twenty-one (21) days.
 This amendment ties in with the amendment to FRBP 3015 discussed below.
 The advance notice of the hearing on confirmation of a plan remains unchanged at not less than twenty-eight (28) days prior to the confirmation hearing.

 Rule 3002 – Amendment Shortens Deadline to File a Proof of Claim and Addresses Secured Creditors’ Claims

 The amendment makes clear that secured creditors must file a proof of claim in order to receive distributions from the bankruptcy case.
 The amendment also eliminates ambiguity regarding the effect on a secured creditor’s lien for failing to file a proof of claim, i.e. whether or not the lien is void due to a failure to file a secured proof of claim.
 Amended Rule 3002(a) clears up this ambiguity by reassuring creditors that a failure to file a secured proof of claim does not void the creditor’s lien.